Fullaxx/ubuntu-desktop/README.md

 Right-Click to activate the Openbox menu system.
 You will find a number of convenience scripts for running applications.

 Terminals:
-* xterm, uxterm, terminology, terminator, tilix, hyper (AI)
+* xterm, uxterm, terminology, terminator, tilix, tilda, hyper (AI)

 Browsers:
 * chrome, chromium, firefox, vivaldi